havan/caminogo/tests/fixture/tmpnet/README.md

 API ports set to `0` to ensure that ports will be dynamically chosen.
-The tmpnet fixture discovers the ports used by a given node by reading the `[base-data-dir]/process.json` file written by avalanchego on node start.
+The tmpnet fixture discovers the ports used by a given node by reading the `[base-data-dir]/process.json` file written by caminogo on node start.
 The use of dynamic ports supports testing with many temporary networks without having to manually select compatible port ranges.